cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

         .. method:: shiftElementsAsAnacrusis()

+            TODO: NEED Documentation for when to use this -- and needs test that it's actually working.
 This method assumes that this is an incompletely filled Measure, and that all elements need to be shifted to the right so that the last element ends at the end of the part.

             >>> from music21 import *
             >>> m = stream.Measure()